KimberlyLClark/mystical-universe-html-email/README.md

 # Mystical Universe HTML Email
 Sample Recreated Transactional HTML Email for an Online Store - Responsive

-This email was tested using Email on Acid in all major email clients including
+This email was tested using Email on Acid in all major email clients.

-Gmail

-Outlook including legacy versions

-Apple iPhone

-Google Android